waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Nugget Bridge Notes (Completion & Rocket Encounter)
 * All 5 trainers on Nugget Bridge (Route 24) defeated.
 * Received NUGGET as a prize from Cool Trainer M (ID 1, ROUTE24_COOLTRAINER_M1) at (12,16).
 * After receiving the NUGGET, the same NPC (Cool Trainer M, ID 1) revealed himself to be a Team Rocket member and attempted to recruit Gem.
 Dialogue sequence followed, culminating in a battle.
+Defeated Team Rocket Grunt (ID 1, formerly Cool Trainer M) at (12,16).
+Pokémon: EKANS Lv15, ZUBAT Lv15.

 # Battle Discoveries & Type Matchups (Ongoing)
 *   **Stun Spore vs. Ekans (Poison):** BELLA's Stun Spore (Grass-type status) failed against a Lv15 Ekans (Poison) on Route 24 (Team Rocket Grunt).
 Message: "It didn't affect Enemy EKANS!".
 This is the second time a Grass-type status move failed with this message (first was Mankey), strongly suggesting Poison-types may be immune to Grass-type status moves in this ROM hack.
 (Route 24, Turn 10560)